 The area, which has been inhabited since the Stone Age, has expanded considerably in recent years, mostly due to the post-war New Towns Act 1946 which designated Crawley as a place for large numbers of people to move to.

 The opening of Gatwick Airport in the 1940s also brought the town industrial and commercial growth, with the airport being a major source of employment for local residents.

 Crawley’s sales market is thriving and buoyant, with plenty of desirable and popular residential neighbourhoods in an around the town.
 These include Southgate, Maidenbower, Three Bridges, Tilgate, Pound Hill and Furnace Green.

-Crawley is also generally seen as more affordable than the surrounding towns and villages, with three and four-bedroom semi-detached and terraced homes on sale for under £300,000.
-The overall average asking price in Crawley is currently around £270,000, up by a massive 24% since 2013.
+Crawley is also generally seen as more affordable than the surrounding towns and villages, with three and four-bedroom semi-detached and terraced homes on sale for under £375,000.
 Terraced homes are the most popular type of property sold here, but the town and its surrounding neighbourhoods – which number 13 in total – also include plenty of detached and semi- detached abodes, flats, apartments, maisonettes, bungalows and retirement properties.

 The housing stock in Crawley is incredibly varied and caters to pretty much every demographic and taste.
 Demand for property here is generally very high, boosted by the local employment opportunities, the affordable homes on offer and the excellent and varied transport links that the town provides, which make it a dream for commuters (especially those who work in Brighton and London).